Moose Muhammad III

-Muhsin "Moose" Muhammad III is an American football wide receiver for the Texas A&M Aggies.
+Muhsin "Moose" Muhammad III (born May 5, 2001) is an American professional football wide receiver.
+He played college football for the Texas A&M Aggies.

-High school career
+Early life

 Muhammad III attended Myers Park High School in Charlotte, North Carolina.
 He was selected to the 2020 All-American Bowl.
 Muhammad III committed to Texas A&M University to play college football.

 College career

 Muhammad III played in three games his first at Texas A&M in 2020, and did not record a reception.
 He played in eight games in 2021 and had 10 receptions for 153 yards and four touchdowns.
 In 2022, he became a starter and finished the year with 38 receptions for 610 yards and four touchdowns.

+Professional career

+After going undrafted in the 2025 NFL draft, Muhammad was signed by his father’s former team, the Carolina Panthers, on April 27, 2025.
+On May 20, he was waived by the Panthers.
+Muhammad reverted to the Panthers' injured reserve after clearing waivers.
+He was waived again on July 14.

 Personal life

 His father, Muhsin Muhammad, played in the NFL.